Yaka people: Exodus and establishment of the Yaka kingdom

+Portrait of a Yaka in the former French Congo, photographed between 1896 and 1910 by French colonial officer and photographer Jean‑François Audema.

 King Kabamba led the exodus of the Lunda westward around the 17th century, the most organized expedition towards the conquest of the Kwango region in the kingdom of Kongo.
 Some Lunda had already preceded this.
 These Lunda conquerors were endowed with three major qualities: diplomacy, sociability and The organization, which enabled them to found the Yaka kingdom in the seventeenth century, harmoniously integrating the pre-established Kongo nations.
 The Lunda used this "soft power", more than fighting, to favor the union of the two peoples, Lunda and Kongo, under the kingdom Yaka.
 Ethnologists and sociologists unanimously agree that, throughout Belgian colonial history, this kingdom was one of the best organized and Especially the most resistant to Western penetration.

 Other sources suggest there was an earlier Yaka Kingdom which was defeated and subordinated by expansion of the Lunda Empire in the 1730s.

 The name Yaka is a title that the Kongo gave to their warriors.
 Upon the arrival of Lunda, the kingdom of Kongo was already weakened by Portuguese incursions.
 Thus, the resistance that the Lunda find in the Kwango region is that of the isolated local tribes Kongo, including the Mbala, Tsamba, Hungana, Pindi, Ngongo, rather than that of a United Kongo kingdom.
 The Lunda, these "biluwa", or foreigners, which Nothing resisted on their passage, capable of catching bullets and arrows, were also called "Iluwa" (foreigners) or Bayaka (Catchers of the balls and the arrows).
 Both the Lunda that arrived and the kongo warriors had similar traits, hence the exact titles being given to them.